 - Perinatal mental health (during pregnancy or following the birth of a child)

 - Relationship difficulties (partner, family, friends, colleagues etc.)

 This list isn’t exhaustive so if something else is going on for you it may be that counselling could help.

 I’m currently offering telephone and video counselling.
 Counselling sessions last for 50 minutes (a therapeutic hour) and are generally at the same time each week.

 As an ‘integrative’ counsellor I can work with a range of approaches such as:

 - Person centred counselling

 You might have heard of or experienced some of these.
 Or this may be the first time you are considering counselling.
 Either way we will agree a way of working that suits you and your preferences.
 For example, some people prefer to follow a plan and work in a structured way whereas others may benefit from more flexibility or creative ways of working.

 I offer both time limited and open-ended counselling.
 ‘Time limited’ means that we agree a set number of sessions at the start.
 This is important if, for example, your employer is funding a specific number of sessions.
 ‘Open-ended’ means that we agree to end sessions when it feels right for you to do so.
 Either way we regularly review how counselling is going.

-Making a decision to start counselling can feel a bit daunting and it’s important to choose a counsellor you feel comfortable with, so I offer a free 30 minute initial meeting.
-This gives us the opportunity to meet each other and see how we might work together.
-There is no obligation to commit to counselling at this meeting.
+Making a decision to start counselling can feel a bit daunting and it’s important to choose a counsellor you feel comfortable with so I offer a free initial chat either by telephone or video call.
+This gives you a chance to ask questions and get a feel for what it’s like working with me.